javaee/j1-hol/README.md

 ### Start NetBeans and GlassFish

 In NetBeans, select *"Services"* tab, *"Servers"*, right click on the *"GlassFish 5"* instance and *"Start"* it.
 After a few seconds you should see that GF5 is started in the NB Output window at the bottom.
 You can also connect to the GF Admin console (http://localhost:4848) to confirm that GF is up and running.

+:bulb: If the *"Start"* option is greyed, just wait a few seconds or select *"Refresh"* first.

 !["Team", "Git", "Clone..."](pic/pic0-1.jpg)